xapian/xapian-docsprint/concepts/introduction.rst

 Indexing: Offline processing
 ----------------------------

-In order to retrieve all the document with query terms, there are two methods.
+In order to retrieve all the documents with query terms, there are two methods.

 * Linear scan of all the documents to see if term is in the document.
 (Inefficient)
 * Offline process all the document in a special format to get list of all document with term for all terms.
 (Used in IR)

 Linear scan is highly inefficient due to scanning of all the document in collection to serve the information need.
-It would take huge time to return document.
+If you have a lot of documents, it would take huge time to complete such the scan.

-In modern information retrieval systems, documents are processed offline to arrange it in special format called an index, in to avoid having to do linear scans.
+In modern information retrieval systems, documents are processed offline to arrange it in special format called an index, in order to avoid having to do linear scans.

 Indexing
 --------